 What made you decide to open a design store in Fremantle?

-At the end of the 6 months we had the opportunity to move next door into the shop Kartique were using (thanks Mel and Irene!).
+At the end of the six months we had the opportunity to move next door into the shop Kartique were using (thanks Mel and Irene!).
 One thing led to another and that turned into Compendium.
 So you could say a little bit by accident and a little bit by sheer determination (stubbornness) to not have to have an actual job and full control over my schedule.
 For some reason I thought working way more hours for way less money was a better option, ha!

-You spend a fair bit of time travelling between the US and Freo the past couple of years, while running your shop.
+You’ve spent a fair bit of time travelling between the US and Freo the past couple of years, while running your shop.
 Has this experience influenced the way in which you operate and the kind of products you stock?

-I’ve definitely been lucky and had the opportunity to visit heaps and heaps of places, and I am always schlepping around High streets, retail fairs and markets looking for cool people doing cool stuff.
+I’ve definitely been lucky and had the opportunity to visit heaps and heaps of places, and I am always schlepping around high streets, retail fairs and markets looking for cool people doing cool stuff.
 I do get to take advantage from my trips and get products from the US, having met and made friends with some great designers and little brands, especially from the Pacific Northwest Seattle/Portland area.
 (Portland is basically just a giant Freo – sans beach of course).
 Spotting trends and how other little shops do things here and there has been the best bit, and I think is helpful for keeping me inspired, motivated and keeping the shop fresh.

 It’s a little sad to see the selection of little shops depleting more and more, and with the pandemic seeing how the ones who are surviving are adapting with a major shift online and to other initiatives like contactless and curbside pickup is really interesting.
 At the end of the day it’s kind of humbling to be reminded how good we have it here, with a relatively thriving high street shopping culture, where online still compliments a genuine and interesting real life shopping experience – where the market doesn’t necessarily expect something delivered for free instantly by an Amazon drone.